siddharth-ravi/CarND-Vehicle-Detection/README.md

 # Vehicle Detection Project

-The design steps executed have been provided with reference to the project rubric.
+The steps used for executing the project have been described against the backdrop of the project rubric.

 ## Section A : Using Histogram of Oriented Gradients (HOG)